Registration Opens to All Bowlers for the 2023 PBA LBC National Championships

 However, all entrants in the 2023 PBA LBC National Championship will be able to combine their scores with any participant, including any of the top 50 PBA stars, to form Doubles and Team entries.
 This means scores can be combined with your favorite pro bowlers like EJ Tackett, Sean Rash, Kyle Troup, Tommy Jones, etc.

-Bowlers will be competing for an estimated $500,000 prize fund with first place in the Open Classic division guaranteed to pay $25,000.
+Bowlers will be competing for a prize fund with first place in the Open Classic division guaranteed to pay $25,000.
 All other divisions will award $5,000 first place prizes.

 Beyond the guaranteed top prizes, divisions will pay an 1:8 ratio, meaning one prize for every eight bowlers who enter.